the-butcher/COVID19-SEIR/README.md

 The code has been moved from local storage to github for backup- and documentation purposes.
 I plan to work on this repository to get it finished over the upcoming weeks (as of 22.05.2021).

 todo:
-* change chart range when a file is imported
 * be sure that strain calibration is still functional
 * wiki on github
 * demographics for germany